dwyl/learn-coveralls.io/README.md

 #### Note

-In the absence of other *objective* measures of code quality, projects I have worked on in the past use code coverage as a benchmark for code completeness.
+In the absence of other *objective* measures of code quality, projects I have worked on in the past use code coverage as our benchmark.

 ### Why is Code Coverage Important?